-Matt Wechsler is an award winning documentarian, food activist and urban gardener from Evanston, Illinois.
+Matt Wechsler is an award winning documentarian, sustainable food activist and urban gardener from Evanston, Illinois.
 His passion for filmmaking started when he was ten years old and has blossomed from making short films to exposing social injustice around the country.
 His 2012 New York Emmy-nominated documentary, Different is the New Normal, aired nationally on PBS and was narrated by Michael J. Fox.
 His latest film, Sustainable, is now available on Netflix and received the 2016 Accolade Global Humanitarian Award for Outstanding Achievement.

 Director / Producer